ant019/cse15l-lab-reports/lab-report-6-week-9.md

 `"FOUND: student-submission/ListExamples.java"` which has an exit code of 0.
 Next, we copy ListExamples.java to the current directory, which has an exit code of 0.
 On line 8, we run the command `set +e` which will cause the script to ignore any non-zero exit code, the exit code for this is 0.
 The purpose of this is to grade files that may have errors in it.
 Next, we echo the line `"Compiling"`, this has an exit code of 0.
+After, we compile the program and the tests, and send any stderr output to the compile.log file using javac `-cp $CPATH *.java 2> compile.log`, this has an exit code of 0.
+Next, we run `if [[ $? != 0 ]]; then`, which checks if the compile succeeded using the exit code of the last command.
+Since the javac command did not have an exit code of 0, the next four lines are not run.
+On lines 17 & 18, echo commands are displayed to show the status of compilation, the exit code of this is 0.
+Next, we run the line `java -cp $CPATH org.junit.runner.JUnitCore TestListExamples > run.log`, which runs the JUnit tests on the new program, this exit code for this is 1.
+After, we check the exit code of the previous command again, since it is not 0, the if statement continues.
+On line 21, we echo `"Run Tests failed."`, which has an exit code of 0.
+Next, we print the run.log file to stderr, which has an exit code of 0.
+The line after this is another echo command, which has an exit code of 0.
+On lines 24 and 25, we the commands `grep`, `awk`, and `cut` on the run.log file to get the number of tests failed, which has an output of 1, and then the total number of tests run, which has an output of 3.
+The rest of the code do not run due to the if statement.